mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 .. [#] As of this writing, the CCPP has been validated with two host models: the CCPP
     SCM and the atmospheric component of
     NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dycore.
-The CCPP can be utilized both with the global and standalone regional configurations of the UFS Atmosphere.
+The CCPP can be utilized both with the global and limited-area configurations of the UFS Atmosphere.
+CCPP v4.1.0 is the latest release compatible with the global UFS Medium-Range Weather Application.
+CCPP v5.0.0 is only compatible with the limited-area UFS Short-Range Weather Application.
 The CCPP has also been run experimentally with a Navy model.
 Work is under way to connect and validate the use of the CCPP-Framework with NCAR models.